 The 10 cent tour of Kerberos goes like this:

-Assuming the Service-Principal exists in the security database (6) the AS (2) sends (8) a Ticket Granting Ticket (TGT) which is treated as a 'lump of bits' and a unique session key encrypted with the credentials of the User-Principal.
+Assuming the Service-Principal exists in the security database (6) the AS (2) sends (8) a Ticket Granting Ticket (TGT) which is treated as a lump of bits by the client and a unique session key encrypted with the credentials of the User-Principal.

-On receipt of the message the client host (1) asks for the users credentials and if it can decrypt the message (8) these are assumed to be correct and the user is Authenticated.
+On receipt of the message the client (1) asks for the users credentials and if it can decrypt the message (8) using these credentials they are assumed to be correct and the user is Authenticated.

-When an Authenticated user wishes to access a service the client (1) sends a message (9) to the TGS (3) of the KDC (5) containing the TGT (obtained in (8)) and the required Service-Principal.
+When an Authenticated user wishes to access a service the client (1) sends a message (9) to the Ticket Granting Service (TGS) (3) of the KDC (5) containing the TGT (obtained in (8)) and the required Service-Principal name.

-The TGS (3) responds (10) with a Service Ticket (a lump of bits) for the requested service.
+The TGS (3) responds (10) with a Service Ticket (ST), treated as a lump of bits by the client, authorizing use of the requested service.

-The client (1) sends(11) the Service Ticket to the relevant Application Server (4)
+The client (1) sends(11) the Service Ticket (ST) to the relevant Application Server (4)

-The Application Server(4) uses the Service Ticket to verify the authenticity of the requester.
+The Application Server(4) uses the Service Ticket (ST) to verify that the requester has been authorized to use this service.
 It responds (12) only if the client (1) requests Mutual Authentication otherwise message (11) is assumed to have completed the process and service usage may commence.

 Kerberos encodes all messages using Abstract Syntax Notation - 1 (ASN.1) using Distinguished Encoding Rules (DER) defined by ITU X.690.